THE FOLLOWING MAY NOT BE REPRODUCED

-Two other flashlight types use slide and toggle switches.
+Other flashlight types use a slide or a toggle switch.
 The latter is usually only found on lantern types of flashlights and will be discussed in that section.
 Slide switches are found on smaller lights and are OK.
 However, they rarely come with make-before-lock switch mechanisms.
 Regardless, some techs prefer these.
 If you are one and don't care about momentary usage, then select a flashlight with a slide switch.
-Be sure though, that the slide is stiff enough not to come on inside a case during transit should it happen to rub against some other item in that case during transit.
+Be sure though, that the slide is stiff enough not to come on inside a case should it happen to rub against some other item in that case during transit.
 This can happen even with a recessed switch.

 By the way, some slide switches can be coaxed to make contact before locking, but my experience shows these to have action that is not stiff enough.
 Thus, lights with these switches can come on during transit and burn out the batteries. )-:

 The twist type of switch is not favoured because one must focus the light and defocus it every time it is turned on and off.
 The nuisance of this becomes evident for those using their lights on a continual basis.
 It also requires two hands versus the one for a push button.
-Yes, I realise that the dexterious can twist their lights on with one hand, but it is awkward and wastes time for those instances where just that fast flash of light is required.
+Yes, I realise that the dexterous can twist their lights on with one hand, but it is awkward and wastes time for those instances where just that fast flash of light is required.
 Plus, the hassle of having to focus the beam every time places this type of light in the "undesirable" category.